 Cascade Ponds are a series of ponds that lie under Cascade Mountain.
 There are plenty of picnic benches and firepits here to enjoy a picnic at, but it’s also a fantastic place to come year-round and grab some photos of the bridges that make walking between the ponds accessible.
-Here’s why you can’t miss Cascade Ponds while visiting Banff.

-All About Cascade Ponds
+All About Cascade Ponds in Banff

 Cascade Ponds are Easily Accessible Year Round

 Cascade Ponds are one of the best areas in Banff that are easily accessible year-round.
 The ponds are stunning every season.
-In the summer you’ll find people soaking in the sun and floating on their paddleboards around Cascade Ponds.
+In the summer, you’ll find people soaking in the sun and floating on their paddleboards around Cascade Ponds.

 You Can BBQ at Cascade Ponds

 I love coming here in the summer with friends, cold drinks, and grilling out under the stars.
 In the summer it’s important to make sure there isn’t a high chance of wildfires before building a fire.
 You can do so on the Parks Canada Bulletin page.

 Cascade Ponds Are Literally Right Off the Trans-Canada

-One of my favorite things about Cascade Ponds is that they are located right off the Trans-Canada Highway before you get to the town of Banff.
-This means that even if you only have 10 minutes to spare you can still pull off easily and make a stop at these beautiful ponds.
+One of my favorite things about Cascade Ponds is that they are located right off the Trans-Canada Highway before you reach the town of Banff.
+This means that even if you only have 10 minutes to spare, you can still pull off easily and make a stop at these beautiful ponds.

-Chance to Spot Wildlife
+You Have a Chance to Spot Wildlife Here

 Cascade Ponds are Incredibly Photogenic